 The Elysian Whisky Bar

-Opening in the second half of 2016, Hotel Jesus is a cheeky, irreverent spot for tacos, corn, ceviche, beer, tequila and mezcal.
+Opened in late 2016, Hotel Jesus is a cheeky, irreverent spot for tacos, corn, ceviche, beer, tequila and mezcal.
 Kitted out with bright, cartoonish tiles and retro signage, this loud and proud place is made for raucous good times – not stuffy, fine dining.
 The brainchild of the team behind long-standing Mexican eatery Mamasita, Hotel Jesus is a fun addition to their restaurant stable.
-174 Smith St, Collingwood +61 3 9419 3111.
+174 Smith Street, Collingwood, +61 3 9419 3111.

 Black Star Pastry